dsm23/frameworkintro/README.md

 ## Object-Orientated Java

 (The following has been copied and pasted from the Java course on the site [Sololearn](https://www.sololearn.com).
-I am placing it here because I think it is a poignant explanation as to the difference between an object and a class in OOP and why we use them)
+I am placing it here because I think it is a succinct explanation as to the difference between an object and a class in OOP and why we use them)

 Java uses Object-Oriented Programming (OOP), a programming style that is intended to make thinking about programming closer to thinking about the real world.
 In OOP, each object is an independent unit with a **unique identity**, just as objects in the real world are.